 The cost of living is far more affordable than in Tirana.
 In Shkodra, a 2-bedroom apt can be found for approximately $300/250€ a month.

 The downside is that Shkodra lacks international schools and the private medical sector, relying upon Tirana’s options.

 Shkodra provides unparalleled glamping options, such as Camping Legjenda and Lake Shkodra Resort.

 Dining in Shkodra is dominated by Mediterranean and traditional cuisines.
-The San Francisco restaurant is centrally located and a favourite of locals, expats, and tourists.
+The San Francisco restaurant is centrally located and a favorite of locals, expats, and tourists.

 Shkodra is within arm’s reach of Albania’s rugged landscape.
 Theth and Valbona mountains are to the west.
 To the east is the Adriatic coastline, the agrotourism of Velopoja, and the annual UNUM Music Festival on a remote beach in Lezhe.

 Shkodra is a border city, sharing Lake Skadar with Montenegro.
-Intriguingly, Shkodra has Venetian heritage, and its Old Town exudes a unique Italian vibe with pastel-coloured facades and street markets.
+Intriguingly, Shkodra has Venetian heritage, and its Old Town exudes a unique Italian vibe with pastel-colored facades and street markets.

-On its southern corner lies Rozafa Castle, a Venetian artefact.
-The city centre is home to the famous Venice Art Mask Factory (open to visitors), which supplies hand-made masquerade masks for Venice’s Carnival.
+On its southern corner lies Rozafa Castle, a Venetian artifact.
+The city center is home to the famous Venice Art Mask Factory (open to visitors), which supplies hand-made masquerade masks for Venice’s Carnival.